Tclack88/Cryptography-and-Cybersecurity-collection/pwncollege/linux-luminarium/README.md

 * directly set if we want `-rwxr-x-w-`, we could just do: `chmod u=rwx,g=rx,o=w myfile`.
 Or if it's blank like `-rwx------`, you can do: `chmod u=rwx,g=-,o=- myfile`

 * mix the above two works: `chmod u=rwx,g-w,o+rw`

+* suid bit is placed in the location of the `x` of the file owner (`-rwxr-x-w-`), but if there's an `s`, it means that regardless of whoever runs the program (provided it's executable by them), it will run with permissions of the file owner (eg. `-rwsr-x-w-` here, anyone in the group can run the file, but not everyone else).
+It works by running the suid program, which sets the user id (temporarily) to that of the owner.
+This gets set by `chmod u+s <progam_name>`